 This event is open to participants who are at least 18 years of age.
-Registration will open on July 25, 2020 and will close at midnight (HST) on August 6, 2020.
-All interested runners must complete the race application and submit payment via credit card at UltraSignup.com.
-Upon submitting an application, the electronic acknowledgement of receipt provided by UltraSignup.com ensures the applicant's inclusion in the lottery; no further confirmation is needed or provided by UltraSignup.com or the race directorate.
+Registration will open on July 26, 2022 and will close at midnight (HST) on August 7, 2022.
+All interested runners must complete the race application at HURT100.com.